Package Torello.Java

 getDirContentsDirs

-public <T> T getDirContentsDirs(VarList<T,FileNode> listChoice, FileNodeFilter filter)
+public <T> T getDirContentsDirs(RTC<T> returnedDataStructureChoice, FileNodeFilter filter)

-instances which, themselves, represent 'files'.
+This method is nearly identical to the methodgetDirContents(FileNodeFilter).
+This method, alternatively, will 'logically-and' afilterthat first eliminates any and allFileNodeinstances which, themselves, represent 'files'.
 This method will preclude 'files' from passing the user-provided filter-logic test (and thereby prevent 'files' from being included in the result-set).
 Only directories can be members of the returned data-structure.

 This method only returns the contents of a single-directory in the directory-tree.
 Any directories in sub-directories will not be retrieved.